How To Play Killer Lead Guitar Licks That Add Fire & Intensity To Your Lead Guitar Phrasing - Part 2

 The reason why I didn’t start this assignment simply by telling you to do step 4 after step 1 (and instead told you to practice creating variations on each note in isolation) is because:

-Why Is This Guitar Phrasing Exercise Extremely Valuable For Your Guitar Playing?
+Why Is This Lead Guitar Phrasing Exercise Extremely Valuable For Your Lead Guitar Playing?

 There are 2 reasons why doing the steps above is key to improving your lead guitar playing:

-1. You will learn the exact process for making ‘any’ guitar lick sound awesome, no matter what notes are being played.
+1. You will learn the exact process for making all guitar licks sound awesome, no matter what notes are being played.

 What Should You Do Next?

 1. Start to ‘practice’ the steps above on a regular basis with every new lick you learn.
-Do this until it becomes natural and intuitive for you to apply these ideas instantly to every new guitar lick you create.
+Do this until it becomes natural and intuitive for you to apply these ideas instantly to any new lead guitar licks you create.

-3. Get more guitar phrasing resources to learn more ways to improve the sound of your guitar licks.
+3. Get more lead guitar phrasing resources to learn more ways to improve the sound of your lead guitar licks.

-4. Seek out a master guitar teacher who can show you how to develop the skills needed to express yourself with your lead guitar soloing.
-Then study with that teacher to fully reach your guitar playing goals.
+4. Seek out a master guitar teacher who can show you how to develop the skills needed to express yourself with your lead guitar phrasing.